o28o/fdg/text.md

   extra:

-- **Main Page Dictionary Mode** - switch between Sutta-Vinaya search and dictionary pop-up window mode in the [main page](https://Dhamma.gift).
+- **Main Page Dictionary Mode** - also you can switch between Sutta-Vinaya search and dictionary pop-up window mode on the [main page](https://Dhamma.gift).

 *Online versions rely on an internet connection, so they might work slower than the built-in one, but the additional features make it worth it.*